thaddeuspearson/Understanding_DirtyCOW/README.md

 &nbsp;

-You now have all you need to run the dirtyCOW exploit!
-We will get to it, right after we examine the exploit script in detail to understand what is actually occuring.
+**You now have all you need to run the DirtyCOW exploit!
+We will get to it, right after we examine the exploit script in detail to understand what is actually occuring.**

 <br>